supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_L15_Package_Management_with_Azure_Artifacts.md

      - Click on the ellipse button and select Save to save the changes.
         ![](images/img3.png)

+     - Navigate back to windows powershell and re-run the command.

 22. Wait for the confirmation of the successful package push operation.
 23. Switch to the web browser window displaying the Azure DevOps portal and, in the vertical navigational pane, select **Artifacts**.
 24. On the **Artifacts(1)** hub pane, click the dropdown list in the upper left corner and, in the list of feeds, select the **EShopOnWebShared(2)** entry.